 Function 8000_0005h provides cache information for the processor.
 Some diagnostic software displays information about the system and the processor's configuration.
 It is common for this type of software to provide cache size and organization of information.
-Function 8000_0005h provides a simple way for software to obtain information about the on-chip cache and TLB structures.
+Function 8000_0005h provides a simple way for software to obtain information about the on-chip L1 caches and Translation Lookaside Buffer (TLB) structures.
 The size and organization information is returned in the registers as described in Appendix A on page 11.
 Software can simply display these values, eliminating the need for large pieces of code to test the memory structures.